Debi357/Food-Ordering-Website/README.md

 4. Go to the food database created and click on 'Import' option in the top menu
 5. Upload the food.sql file and import it
 6. Open your web browser and check if you got the website running on your localhost (http://localhost:8080/www/)

+  ## ⚖️ License
+This project is licensed under the MIT License, based on Bootstrap Grid v4.3.1.

+Custom Version by [Debika chakraborty] in [2025]
+Based on Bootstrap Grid v4.3.1
+Original Copyright 2011-2019 The Bootstrap Authors & Twitter, Inc.
+Licensed under MIT

+## 🙌 Acknowledgments
+Bootstrap – The original grid system

+[Any other libraries/tools you used]

+Special thanks to the open-source community!